rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/04_lecture.md

 ### 7. More on Cookies
 - reference : [Using HTTP cookies - HTTP | MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)
+- Cookies are mainly used for 3 purposes:
+    1) Session Management : logins , shopping carts , etc
+    2) Personalization : user preference , themes , etc
+    3) Tracking : Recording & analyzing user behavior
+	- Conclusion : anything information which is necessary for the server to remember <br>
+		that's why cookies being made to help the server ✔️
 - Define the lifetime of a cookie
 	- `Set-Cookie: id=a3fWa; Expires=Thu, 31 Oct 2021 07:28:00 GMT;`
-	- this is define by a web server automatically
+	- this is define by a web server automatically <br>
-	- but if u're deleting cookies manually then this date & time doesn't mean anything
+		but if u're deleting cookies manually then this date & time doesn't mean anything
-- Restrict access to cookies (how to protect cookies from unknown access)
+- Restrict access to cookies (how to protect cookies from unknown access) ✔️
-	- majorly , a cookie has 2 attributes to secure the cookie i.e `Secure` & `HttpOnly` ✔️
+	- majorly , a cookie has 2 attributes to secure the cookie i.e `Secure` & `HttpOnly`
 	- if in a cookie , `Secure` attribute flag is defined then means that cookie will not use `HTTP` protocol , <br>
-		only `HTTPS` going to be used by that cookie ✔️
+		only `HTTPS` going to be used by that cookie
 		- `Note ⭐` : sometimes we send the `HTTPS` protocol as `HTTP` protocol using burp suite <br>
-			or by doing any kindof manipulation in packets. ✔️
+			or by doing any kindof manipulation in packets.
 		- so we can't able to send the request , that `cookie` is set/define as `Secure` attribute flag. <br>
-			so due to this , MITM , etc attacks can't possible in that cookie ✔️
+			so due to this , MITM , etc attacks can't possible in that cookie
+		- However, don't assume that `Secure` prevents all access to sensitive information in cookies
-    - if in a cookie , `HttpOnly` attribute flag is define
+    - if in a cookie , `HttpOnly` attribute flag is define ✔️
-		- means attacks which are related to JS like `document.cookie()` - is a payload ✔️
+		- means attacks which are related to JS like `document.cookie()` (is a payload) <br>
-		- so JS & XSS (Cross site scripting) both have a payload that can be used ✔️
+			so JS & XSS (Cross site scripting) both have a payload that can be used
-		- means stealing cookies via XSS is not possible , if u set/define the cookie as `HttpOnly` attribute ✔️
+		- means stealing cookies via XSS is not possible , if u set/define the cookie as `HttpOnly` attribute
-- where cookies are sent
+- Q : where cookies are sent
 	- there are 2 attributes i.e `Domain` & `Path`
 	- Eg of `Domain` : if u have an webapp as xyzz.com , so value of `Domain` attribute must be define/set as xyzz.com <br>
 		or u can set the subdomain also but if the website is xyzz.com but value of `Domain` attribute set as <br>